This switching power supply was built because I needed a powerfull adjustable bench power supply. Linear topology would be unusable for this power

 In my article about SMPS's it is a topology II.D.
 The switching supply uses IGBT transistors and is controlled by UC3845 chip.

 The schematic of my switching power supply you can see below.

-of 5.6 V (ie to 11.4 V) and also shifts the UVLO thresholds of 7.9 V (lower) and 8.5 V (upper) to 13.5 V and 14.1 V. Source then begin work on power
+by 5.6 V (ie to 11.4 V) and also shifts the UVLO thresholds of 7.9 V (lower) and 8.5 V (upper) to 13.5 V and 14.1 V. The UC3845 chip then begins to work at

 is connected from the output to pin 2 of IO1.
 The output voltage of the power supply can be set using the potentiometer P1.
 Galvanic isolation of the feedback is not necessary

 because the control circuit is connected to the secondary SMPS side and isolated from the mains.
 Current feedback is fed through the current

 transformer TR3 into pin 3 of the UC3845 chip.
 The threshold current of the overcurrent protection can be set by P2 potentiometer.

 Transistors T5 and T6, diodes D5, D5', D6, D6', D7, D7', and the bridge should be placed on the heatsink.
 Diodes D7, capacitor bank C15 and protective RDC snubbers R22 + D8 + C14 should be placed as close as possible to the IGBTs.
 LED 1 indicates operation of the power supply, LED 2 indicates the current limiting mode (overload / short circuit) or error.
 It lights up when the supply is not working in voltage mode.
 In voltage mode, on the pin 1 of IO1 there's 2.5 V, otherwise it is about 6V.
 The LEDs can be omitted.